DevExpress/DevExtreme.AspNet.Data/README.md

 - [ASP.NET MVC 5](https://github.com/DevExpress/devextreme-examples/blob/17_1/datagrid-mvc5/datagrid-mvc5/Controllers/OrdersController.cs)
 - [ASP.NET Core MVC](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/net/Sample/Controllers/NorthwindController.cs)

-## Client-Side Method
+## API Reference

+### Client Side

-To reach the controller from the client side, use the `DevExpress.data.AspNet.createStore` method.
-It accepts an object with the following fields.
+The client-side API consists of a single method, `DevExpress.data.AspNet.createStore`, used to reach the controller from the client side.
+This method accepts an object with the following fields:

 - `key` - the key property;
 - `loadUrl` - the URL used to load data;